joelapsansky/red-team/README.md

 * Fans
 * Player support groups (e.g. caddies, coaches, etc.) with specific interests in players' successes
 ### ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) <ins>`Communication protocols utilized for successful teamwork`</ins>
+Platform:
+* Slack
+* Zoom
-#### Slack and Zoom were the selected platforms and soley utilized throughout this project to provide a means of reliable and successful communicaiton, video meetings, and screen sharing.
+##### These were soley utilized throughout this project to provide a means of reliable and successful communicaiton, video meetings, and screen sharing.
 Meetings convened at least two times a week, along with check-ins, and resource sharing.
 ## Approach and Technologies Used
 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) <ins>`Data Cleaning and Analysis`</ins>
 * This project utilizes Pandas to scrape and clean the data